trilitech/tezos-developer-docs/src/pages/defi/defi-tokens/index.md

 - The _FA1.2_ and _FA2_ standards define how tokens are transferred and how to keep a consistent record of those token transfers in the Tezos network.

-Now here is the issue: **XTZ doesn't conform to its own FA standards**.
+Now here is the issue: XTZ doesn't conform to its own FA standards.

 Indeed, XTZ is the proto-token of the Tezos Blockchain, i.e., it was built before the FA standards existed.
 This makes XTZ not compliant with the FA standards used by most Dapps, e.g., DEXs, NFT marketplaces, etc.